s-n-g/battery-alert/README.md

 Its difference from other similar scripts is that it provides visible **and audible** notification depending on battery charging level.

-The mentality behind this behavior is not to keep the system running as long as possible; it's rather to keep the user notified about the situation and eventaully halt the system before data loss occurs (due to an unexpected shutdown).
+The mentality behind this behavior is not to keep the system running as long as possible; it's rather to keep the user notified about the situation and eventually halt the system before data loss occurs (due to an unexpected shutdown).

-The need for this script emerged after having my laptop (running i3 window manager) powering off on me, while listening to music and dealing with other staff...
+The need for this script emerged after having my laptop (running i3 window manager) powering off on me on various occasions, like while listening to music and dealing with other staff, etc.

 In this respect, the script uses 5 levels (2 notification, 2 low level alert and a halt level).